Xeno333/1042/README.md

 - Basic weather system
 - Working tools
 - Ores
+- Achivments API
+- Some sounds
+- Basic mobs (Fish mainly)

-## Missing/Planned
+## Planned
 - Add moddable mapgen API
 - Crafting of items
 - More trees and plants
-- Goals or achivments
-- Add sounds and music
+- Add More sounds and music
 - More general gameplay